Linux and UNIX Man Pages

 NAME

-The kernel uses several types of time-related devices, such as: real time clocks, time counters and event timers.
-Real time clocks are responsible for tracking real world time, mostly when the system is down.
-Time counters are responsible for tracking purposes, when the sys- tem is running.
-Event timers are responsible for generating interrupts at a specified time or periodically, to run different time-based events.
-This page is about the second.
+Kernel uses several types of time-related devices, such as: real time clocks, time counters and event timers.
+Real time clocks responsible for tracking real world time, mostly when system is down.
+Time counters are responsible for generation of monotonically increasing time- stamps for precise uptime tracking purposes, when system is running.
+Event timers are responsible for generating interrupts at specified time or periodically, to run different time-based events.
+This page is about the last.
 DESCRIPTION

 Man Page